ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 IESG, as needed, and then are submitted to the IESG Secretariat: iesg-secretary@ietf.org.
 Similarly, the Area Director can enable or disable milestones, or enable or disable dates, or change the granularity of dates, all without a formal recharter.
-The Area Director can also optionally give the working group chairs access permission to update the dates of milestones.

 Rechartering (other than changes to milestones) a working group follows the same procedures that the initial chartering does (see {{sec2}}).